What is a Teradata Volatile Table?

 CREATE VOLATILE TABLE Customer ( CustomerId INTEGER NOT NULL, LastName VARCHAR(255) ) PRIMARY INDEX (CustomerId) ON COMMIT PRESERVE ROWS;

-An in-depth comparison between Volatile Tables, Global Temporary Tables, and Derived Tables can be found here:
+You can find an in-depth comparison between Volatile Tables, Global Temporary Tables, and Derived Tables here:

 Teradata Volatile Table Features

 Volatile Tables are materialized in the spool space of the user.

-Volatile tables can only be accessed in the user’s session in which they were materialized.
+We can only access volatile tables in the user’s session in which we materialize them.

-No, but with the command HELP VOLATILE TABLE, all materialized tables are listed.
+No, but all materialized tables are listed with the command HELP VOLATILE TABLE.